QubusPHP/Exception/README.md

 # Exceptions
-Framework agnostic Exception library provides generic exceptions that can be used in any framework or other projects..
+Framework agnostic Exception library provides generic exceptions that can be used in any framework or other projects.

 ## Requirements
-* PHP 8.2+
+* PHP 8.4+

 ## Installation
 ```bash